FAQs | International and Comparative Education Program | International & Transcultural StudiesSkip to content Skip to main navigation

 Credits from an accredited graduate school may be transferred at the Ed.M., Ed.D., and Ph.D. levels (NOT the M.A.).
 At the Ed.M. level, a maximum of 30 credits is transferable; at the Ph.D. level, a maximum of 30; and at the Ed.D. level, a maximum of 45 credits.
 Once you are enrolled as a student, obtain and fill out an ASR - Advanced Standing Review from the Admissions Office.
 The Admissions Office must first approve these credits for their numerical worth.
 The grade must be a B or better to be transferred, and must be on the same or equivalent level as TC.
 The ASR will be sent to the ICE Programs Office.
 The ICE PA will contact the student when it is available.
 It is the student's responsibility to pick it up from the IED/CIE PA in a signed, sealed envelope and meet with his advisor.
 The student's advisor must sign off on the approved number of credits The student returns the ASR to the IED/CIE PA, who makes a copy of it for the student's file, and returns it promptly to the Admissions Office.
 Once the process is complete, the credits will appear on the student's record.
 The process usually takes at least one semester to complete.

-The GRE is not required for an application to the ICE program although it is highly recommended at the doctoral level.
+The GRE is not required for an application to the International and Comparative Education program although it is highly recommended at the doctoral level.
 International students who did not receive an undergraduate education in the English language are required to submit TOEFL test scores.
 A score of 600 or better on the TOEFL is required.
 Please confirm with the Office of Admissions on all application requirements.

 The majority of courses meet once a week for one hour and forty minutes, Monday-Thursday, from 5:10-6:50 or from 7:20-9:00 pm.
 Some courses meet in the middle of the day, and there are some workshops with special dates that meet on Fridays and weekends.
 Most students work at least part-time, and some work full-time.
 Most international students take a full course load.
 The range is quite diverse and there are some students who take one class a semester while others take 12-15 credits.
 The minimum amount of time needed to complete an M.A. is 12 months.